ORCID iD (Open Researcher and Contributor ID)

-GW Students now have the OPTION to create and/or include an ORCID Identifier Number on the ETD Details page in the ProQuest ETD Administrator.
+GW Students have the option to create and/or include an ORCID identifier number on the ETD Details page in the ProQuest ETD Administrator.

-An ORCID ID number is a persistent digital identifier that uniquely identifies you and your publications and allows a researcher to see a complete list of your works:
+An ORCID iD number is a persistent digital identifier that uniquely identifies you and your publications.

-- Allows researchers to find a complete list of your works (or those works added to your ORCID account)
+- It allows researchers to see a complete list of your works (or those works added to your ORCID account).

 How does it work?

-- The Author updates their biographical information and adds publication information to the account.
+- The author updates their biographical information and adds publication information to their account.

-- Some systems allow the account holder to search and import citations from existing article databases.
+- Some systems allow the account holder to search and import bibliographic citations from article databases.

-- ORCID can link to other ID Services such as Researcher ID.
+- ORCID can link to other identification services such as Researcher ID.

-Who Maintains the Content in an ORCID Record?: The Author maintains their Individual ORCID records and decides what content is included in their individual ORCID record and what the connections are between your publications and affiliations.
-See a sample record.
+The author maintains their individual ORCID records and decides what content to include and what the connections are between their publications and affiliations.

-Privacy/Privacy Settings: The researcher controls what information is added to the account and may choose his/her own privacy settings.
+The author controls what information is added to the account and chooses their own privacy settings.